 General Operational Efficiency Improvements

 - Introduce Shared Services: An operating model that leverages Shared Services is often more efficient than the model where each business area has its own, often redundant functions.
 A Shared Services setup ensures that the entire organization, including Operations, uses available resources in a pooled and highly efficient way.

 - Rework operating model: If your Operations or Back-office is used to always doing things in a certain way, it does not mean that there is not a more efficient way to do those things.
-Making process changes—including the adjustment of a company’s physical footprint, outsourcing / offshoring of particular processes, changes to organizational structure—can help increase efficiency.
+Making process changes — including the adjustment of a company’s physical footprint, outsourcing or offshoring of particular processes, changes to organizational structure — can help increase efficiency.

 - Off-shore: Off-shoring some activities can drive even stronger price arbitration than outsourcing.
-Some geographies offer price points which are several times lower than, for example, the price point in North America.
+Some geographies offer price points that are several times lower than, for example, the price point in North America.